ItaiAxelrad/open-spec/docs/specifications/2_Facility Construction/9_Finishes/099600 High Performance Coatings.md

    62. Store materials not in actual use in tightly covered containers, at a minimum ambient temperature of 45 degrees F, in a well ventilated area.
 Maintain containers used in storage of coatings in a clean condition, free of foreign materials and residue.
    63. Protect from freezing where necessary.
 Keep storage area neat and orderly.
 Remove oil rags and waste daily.
 Take all necessary precautionary measures to ensure that workmen and work areas are adequately protected from fire hazards and health hazards resulting from handling, mixing and application of stains.
    64. Project Conditions

-## General

-   1. Apply coatings only when the temperature of surfaces to be coated and surrounding air temperatures are above 45 degrees F, unless otherwise permitted by manufacturer's printed instructions.
+   65. Apply coatings only when the temperature of surfaces to be coated and surrounding air temperatures are above 45 degrees F, unless otherwise permitted by manufacturer's printed instructions.
    1. Do not apply coatings in snow, rain, fog or mist, or when the relative humidity exceeds 85 percent, or to damp or wet surfaces unless otherwise permitted by manufacturer's printed instructions.
 Allow wet surfaces to dry thoroughly and attain the temperature and conditions specified before proceeding with or continuing with the coating operation.
    1. maintenance stock
-   1. At time of completed application, deliver stock of maintenance material to the Owner.
+   2. At time of completed application, deliver stock of maintenance material to the Owner.
 Furnish not less than one properly labeled and sealed 1-gallon can of each type of finish coat of each color, taken from lots furnished for the Work.
-   1. Hazardous Materials Restrictions
+   3. Hazardous Materials Restrictions
-   1. Clean Air Standards
+   4. Clean Air Standards
-   1. For paints and painting practices, comply with all applicable state and local laws enacted to insure compliance with Federal Clean Air Standards.
+   5. For paints and painting practices, comply with all applicable state and local laws enacted to insure compliance with Federal Clean Air Standards.
-   1. Lead and Chromium
+   6. Lead and Chromium
-   1. Do not use mercurial fungicides paints containing lead or chromium in excess of 0.06 percent by weight of the total nonvolatile content (calculated as lead or chromium metal).
+   7. Do not use mercurial fungicides paints containing lead or chromium in excess of 0.06 percent by weight of the total nonvolatile content (calculated as lead or chromium metal).
-   1. Mercury
+   8. Mercury
-   1. Do not use mercurial fungicides.
+   9. Do not use mercurial fungicides.

 ## Products

 1. Manufacturers
    1. Subject to compliance with specified requirements, provide products of one of the following:
       1. Ameron International, Protective Coatings Group (Ameron)
    1. Carboline Co.
 (Carboline)